 The enormous majority of ETFs are calculated to track an index so their presentation is close to that of an index mutual fund but they are not exact duplicates.
-A tracking error or the dissimilarity between the returns of a fund and the profits of the index can occur due to differences in composition management fees, expenses and handling of dividends.
-Following are the important features of ETFs.
+A tracking error or the dissimilarity between the returns of a fund and the profits of the index can occur due to differences in composition management fees, expenses, and handling of dividends.
+The following are the important features of ETFs.

 ETFs enjoy continuous pricing they can be purchased and sold on a stock exchange all through the trading day.
-Since ETFs trade like stocks you can place orders just like with individual stocks - such as limit orders, good-until-canceled orders and stop loss orders etc. They can also be sell short.
+Since ETFs trade like stocks, you can place orders just like with individual stocks - such as limit orders, good-until-canceled orders, and stop-loss orders etc. They can also be sold short.
 Traditional mutual funds are bought and redeemed based on their net asset values (NAV) at the end of the day.
 ETFs are bought and sold at the market prices on the exchanges which resemble the underlying NAV but are independent of it.
-However arbitrageurs will guarantee that ETF price are kept very close to the NAV of the fundamental securities.
+However, arbitrageurs will guarantee that ETF price is kept very close to the NAV of the fundamental securities.

-Even though an investor can buy as many as one share of an ETF but most buy in board lots.
+Even though an investor can buy as many as one shares of an ETF but most buy-in board lots.
 Anything bought in less than a board lot will increase the cost to the investor.
 Anyone can buy any ETF no matter where in the world it trades.
 These provide a benefit over mutual funds which usually can only be bought in the country in which they are registered.

 As said the ETFs are considered to duplicate the performance of their underlying index or commodity.
 Investors for all time know exactly what they are buying and can see exactly what constitutes the ETF.
 The fees are also obviously laid out.
 Because mutual funds only have to report their holdings twice a year when you buy into a mutual fund what you're getting may not be as clear.